understructure/AWSBigDataSpecialtyExamPrep/Domain_5_-_Visualization/Big_Data_Visualization.md

     * Zeppelin favored by heavy Spark users

-    * Jupyter used heavily for data science
+    * Jupyter used heavily for data science / Python

 * Know what D3.js is, and what it’s capable of (it comes up as a possible answer in some of the questions on the exam)